 banner

-Testing for Anomalies
+Testing for Anomalies in Assisted Reproduction

 In the world of assisted reproduction, genetic testing is a beacon of hope for ensuring the health of our future children.
 Techniques like Preimplantation Genetic Diagnosis (PGD) and Preimplantation Genetic Screening (PGS) are revolutionary, allowing us to check the genetic health of embryos before they’re even implanted.
 These tests are crucial for catching any genetic or chromosomal issues early, boosting the chances of a healthy pregnancy and reducing the risk of passing on genetic disorders.